mattmartini/Disk-SmartTools/README.md

 Queries via `smartctl` will gather the current attributes of the disks.
 Internal tests of the disks can be initiated.

+# REQUIREMENTS
+As it uses `smartctl` for access to S.M.A.R.T data the `smartmontools` package is required.

+*TODO*: Create an `Alien::smartmontools` module to install `smartmontools` if not already available.

 # SUB-MODULES
 The sub-modules provide the functionality described below.
 For more details see `perldoc <Sub-module_Name>`.